Note: Due to scheduled inventory, orders placed March 28–April 3 will ship after April 3.Close

 - Feel n’ Peel Sheets, Carousel of Textures and Carousel of Textures II – a variety of textured paper, foam, and translucent vinyl that can be used to adapt or create artwork and collages.

-- Lots of Dots Series – three separate raised-line coloring books including Learning My ABC’s, Counting 1 2 3, Coloring the Garden.
+- Lots of Dots Series – three separate raised-line coloring books including Learning My ABC’s, Coloring the Garden, and Counting 1 2 3.

-- Paint by Number Safari™ – four separate thematic raised-line coloring books including Tropical Rainforest, Under the Sea, Backyard Creatures, and Desert Creatures.
+- Paint by Number Safari™ – four separate thematic raised-line coloring books including Tropical Rainforest, Under the Sea, Backyard Creatures, Desert Creatures, and Endangered Species!

 - Picture Maker: Wheatley Tactile Diagramming Kit and related accessory kits (Picture Maker Geometric Textured Shapes and Picture Maker Textured Strips) – a wide variety of hook-material-backed shapes and strips that can be used in combination with a felt board for creating open-ended art designs.